treasurechic/Library/README.md

 This is a mini app to add books, sort, reset and filter!

-# Getting Started with The Library Project
+# Getting Started with React Native Project

 This project was bootstrapped with [Expo Init](https://reactnative.dev/docs/environment-setup).